 A Climatology of Central American Gyres

 An analysis of CA gyres suggests that their spatial scales vary between 1000-2000 km in diameter.
-These large-scale circulations often develop from the combination of zonal low-level westerly flow in the east Pacific (EPAC), and zonal easterly flow across the Caribbean and northern Gulf of Mexico (GoM).
-CA gyres also tend to be co-located with reservoirs of deep moisture that are characterized by high precipitable water values (>50 mm) and embedded deep convection on their southern and eastern sides.
+These large-scale circulations develop from the combination of enhanced low-level westerly flow in the EPAC, northerly flow in the western/southern Gulf of Mexico (GoM), and easterly flow across the Caribbean and northern GoM.
+CA gyres also tend to be co-located with reservoirs of deep moisture characterized by high precipitable water values (>50 mm) and embedded deep convection on their southern and eastern sides.
 Catastrophic flooding can occur when gyre cyclonic circulations interact with the topography of CA.